smysnk/gulp-rev-all/README.md

 ```

 #### base
-If you are including multiple paths you may need to use this option to set a common base.
+If you are including multiple paths you may need to use this option to set a common base.<br/>
 Type: `string`<br/>
 Default: `none`<br/>